quadriabiru/bmi-calculator/README.md

 # BMI Calculator

 Welcome to the **BMI Calculator** repository!
 This project allows users to calculate their Body Mass Index (BMI) based on their height and weight, providing insights into their health status.
+You can check it out at https://quadriabiru.github.io/bmi-calculator

 ## Table of Contents